-is a non-profit organization headed by Dan Varland with Mark Schult as webmaster.
+is a non-profit organization headed by Dan Varland with Mark Schult providing web development.

 is dedicated to providing research and education programs leading to better understanding

 and conservation of raptors in coastal environments.
 Active since 1995 and with non-profit 501(c)(3) status